Chart Color Schemes

 Employment drivers in Mullumbimby are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Mullumbimby has an educated workforce with significant representation in essential services sectors.
-The unemployment rate is 6.0%.
+Mullumbimby has a well-educated workforce with essential services sectors being well represented.
+The unemployment rate as of September 2025 is 6.5%.

-As of June 2025, 4205 residents are employed and the unemployment rate stands at 8.7% (2.4% above Rest of NSW's rate of 3.7%).
-Workforce participation is lower than the regional average at 53.4%.
-Employment is concentrated in health care & social assistance, retail trade, and education & training sectors.
-The area has a strong specialization in professional & technical services with an employment share 1.7 times the regional level.
+There are 4,340 residents employed, and the unemployment rate is 2.7% higher than Rest of NSW's rate of 3.8%.
+Workforce participation is lower at 53.4%, compared to Rest of NSW's 56.4%.
+Employment in Mullumbimby is concentrated in health care & social assistance, retail trade, and education & training.
+The area has a strong specialization in professional & technical jobs, with an employment share 1.7 times the regional level.

 Conversely, public administration & safety shows lower representation at 3.5% compared to the regional average of 7.5%.
-Labour force levels decreased by 4.8% over the year to June 2025 while employment declined by the same percentage, with unemployment remaining unchanged.
-In contrast, Rest of NSW experienced a slight employment decline and labour force growth.
-By Nov-25, NSW's employment had contracted by 0.03%, losing 2260 jobs, with an unemployment rate of 3.9%.
-National forecasts suggest total employment will grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mullumbimby's employment mix indicates local employment should increase by approximately the same rates over these periods.
+Many residents commute elsewhere for work based on Census data.
+Over the year to September 2025, labour force levels decreased by 2.2%, and employment declined by a similar percentage, with unemployment remaining essentially unchanged.
+In contrast, Rest of NSW experienced milder declines in employment and labour force, with a slight rise in unemployment.
+State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, compared favourably to the national rate of 4.3%.
+National employment forecasts from May-25 suggest growth of 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between sectors.
+Applying these projections to Mullumbimby's employment mix suggests local employment should increase by approximately 6.6% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment